wdiazcarballo/containerized-crm/README.md

    ```

 2. **Push to GitHub**: Push your changes to a GitHub repository for version control and collaboration.
+   You'll need to use a personal access token (PAT) for HTTPS Git operations to allow pushing code to GitHub.
+Here's a step-by-step guide to help you set this up:

+   2.1. **Generate a Personal Access Token (PAT) on GitHub:**
+      - Go to your GitHub account settings.
+      - Click on "Developer settings" in the left sidebar.
+      - Select "Personal access tokens" and then "Generate new token".
+      - Give your token a descriptive name, select the appropriate scopes (at least `repo` for full control of private repositories), and click "Generate token".
+      - **Important:** Copy the token and save it somewhere secure.
+You won't be able to see it again after you navigate away from the page.

+   2.2 **Configure Git to Use the Personal Access Token:**
+      - Open a terminal on your Brava droplet.
+      - Navigate to your repository directory (e.g., `cd wdc-containerized-crm`).
+      - Use the following command to configure Git to use your PAT for authentication:
+        ```bash
+        git config credential.helper store
+        ```
+      - The next time you perform a Git operation that requires authentication (e.g., `git push`), you'll be prompted for your username and password.
+Enter your GitHub username and use the PAT as the password.
+Git will store these credentials, so you won't have to enter them again for future operations.

+   2.3. **Push Your Changes:**
+      - After setting up the PAT, try pushing your changes again with `git push`.
+      - You should no longer encounter the authentication error.

+   2.4. **Best Practices for Git and GitHub Workflow:**
+      - **Commit Often:** Make frequent, small commits to keep a detailed history of your project.
+      - **Use Branches:** Create branches for new features or bug fixes to keep your main branch stable.
+      - **Write Meaningful Commit Messages:** Clearly describe the changes in each commit.
+      - **Pull Before You Push:** Always do a `git pull` before pushing your changes to avoid conflicts.
+      - **Review Changes Before Pushing:** Use `git status` and `git diff` to review your changes before committing and pushing.

+   By following these steps and best practices, you should be able to resolve your authentication issue and have a smoother workflow with Git and GitHub.

 ### Conclusion
 By the end of this lab, students will have a basic understanding of implementing AAA security in a Node.js application and dockerizing the application for deployment.
 They will also gain experience with version control using Git and GitHub.